HPV Vaccine (Gardasil)

 What are genital warts?

 - Genital warts are growths that look like small cauliflowers.
-They can be red or white, can sometimes cause itching or burning, and are found on or inside the sex organs. genital warts are treatable and care usually caused by low risk HPV (non-cancer causing types).
+They can be red or white, can sometimes cause itching or burning, and are found on or inside the sex organs.
+Genital warts are treatable and are usually caused by low-risk HPV (non-cancer causing types).

 What type of cancer does HPV cause?